 Of course, your text should not contain grammatical and lexical errors, typos, and extra spaces.
 Use special apps like Grammarly Premium to get rid of them, and ask your SEO writer to do the same.

 Your article should be unique.
 Therefore, if you use information that has already been published by someone, be sure to indicate the source, and also check the uniqueness of the text using plagiarism checkers.
-Make sure that your copy has a uniqueness rate no less than 80%.
+Make sure that your copy has a uniqueness rate of no less than 80%.

-Images make your text easier to read, infographics let you show your most important data, milestones or statistics visually, and videos improve behavioral factors by keeping users on the page longer.
+Images make your text easier to read, infographics let you show your most important data, milestones, or statistics visually, and videos improve behavioral factors by keeping users on the page longer.

 Your perfect SEO content should not only meet the technical requirements of Google but also be helpful to users.
 It also needs to be able to convert potential leads into customers.
 That is why your text should end with a clear, motivating, and unobtrusive call to action, that is, gently prompting the user what he should do next.